kdakan/Building-a-Pascal-Compiler/README.md

 - The return address is the address of the command to be executed after the current function/procedure ends or returns.

 ## 14. Symbol table:
 - The symbols defined in a block can only be seen in this block and within the blocks in this block.
-Thanks to the above stack structure, this is provided when the program is processed.
+The above runtime stack structure provides this during runtime execution of the program.
-- The symbol table used in the compiler is in the stack structure to ensure that this is achieved during the recovery phase and the symbols in the different blocks are not mixed with each other.
+- To ensure that block scoping rules apply, the symbol table used in the compilation phase is also in a stack structure.
+This way, symbols (variables, functions, procedures, user defned types) in different blocks but with the same name, are not mixed to each other.

 For example, if block B and C are located in block A, the status of the symbol stack is: